-As the investment properties are measured initially at cost less accumulated depreciation and provision for any impairment in value.
-There is no movement of fair value measurements categorised within Level 3 of the fair value hierarchy.
+The investment properties are measured initially at cost less accumulated depreciation and provision for any impairment in value.
+There was no movement of fair value measurements categorised within Level 3 of the fair value hierarchy during the year.

 Below is a summary of the valuation technique used and the key inputs to the valuation of investment properties: